M.S. in Civil & Environmental Engineering

 The GRE general exam is required of all applicants (GRE subject exams are not required).
-All applicants must submit scores for the GRE general exam (includes verbal reasoning, quantitative reasoning, and analytical writing scores).
-Your GRE test scores are an important part of your application.
+All applicants must submit scores for the GRE general exam ( quantitative reasoning and analytical writing scores).
+Applicants for admissions to this program must have minimum GRE Quantitative Reasoning and Analytical Writing scores of 75% below or more.
 GRE test scores that are more than 5 years old will not be accepted.

 The admissions committee considers several factors when making admission decisions: your academic performance at prior institutions (grades, rankings, and GPAs) and your GRE test score.
 The rate of graduate assistantship (GA), when requested, is directly related to your GPA and GRE scores.
 Letters of recommendation are optional; however, three letters are recommended, two of which to be completed by faculty who are familiar with your academic performance.